 A care and support assessment is a discussion between you and a trained professional such as a social worker, a trained support planner or an occupational therapist.
 The purpose of the assessment is to help us better understand your needs and how we might be able to help improve your independence and wellbeing.

-If you are aged 18 or over and would like to apply for care and support from the council, you will need to enter your postcode on the GOV.UK website (opens in new window) to make sure you are applying for support from the correct council.
+If you are aged 18 or over and would like to apply for care and support from the council, you will need to enter your postcode on the GOV.UK website (external link) to make sure you are applying for support from the correct council.

 How to request a care and support assessment

-Complete a self-referral form on the Rochdale Stay Well website for yourself or you can ask someone else to complete the online form on your behalf Rochdale Stay Well Assessment form (opens in new window).
+Complete a self-referral form on the Rochdale Stay Well website for yourself or you can ask someone else to complete the online form on your behalf Rochdale Stay Well Assessment form (external link).
 The form will take around 5 -10 minutes to complete.
 If your answers indicate that you may be eligible for support, you'll be asked to create an account and give your contact details so that we can stay in touch and send you information about your care and support securely.

 Alternatively you can contact Rochdale Adult Care: